parker-martel/snake-image-detection-project/flowbite-flask/README.txt

-run thru terminal with 'npm-start' in the flowbite-flask directory make sure you guys have nodejs and python3 installed
+run thru terminal with 'npm-i' and 'npm-start' in the flowbite-flask directory make sure you guys have nodejs and python3 installed

 flask uses the app.py file